libp2p/specs/http/README.md

 1. That the Kademlia protocol is available at `/kademlia` and
 2. The [IPFS Path Gateway API](https://specs.ipfs.tech/http-gateways/path-gateway/) is mounted at `/`.

-It is valid expose a service at `/`.
+It is valid to expose a service at `/`.
 It is RECOMMENDED that the server resolve more specific URLs before less specific ones. e.g. a path of `/kademlia/foo` should be routed to the Kademlia protocol rather than the IPFS HTTP API.

 ## Peer ID Authentication

 When using the HTTP Transport, peer id authentication is optional.
 You only pay for it if you need it.
-This is benefits use cases that don’t need peer authentication (e.g. fetching content addressed data) or authenticate some other way (not tied to libp2p peer ids).
+This benefits use cases that don’t need peer authentication (e.g. fetching content addressed data) or authenticate some other way (not tied to libp2p peer ids).

 Peer ID authentication in the HTTP Transport follows a similar to pattern to how libp2p adds Peer ID authentication in WebTransport and WebRTC.
 We run the standard libp2p Noise handshake, but using `IX` for client and server authentication or `NX` for just server authentication.